Christian Eating Disorder Recovery

-Visit this page often for the spiritual encouragement you need.
+If you’re looking for help in your Christian eating disorder recovery, this is the page for you.
+Visit often for the spiritual encouragement you need.
+Say the eating disorder prayer and make it your own.
 Choose an article, verse or song that speaks to you in the moment.
 The next day it may be the same thing that reaches you or something completely different.
 Just allow God to speak to you through these resources wherever you are in your recovery on any given day.

 Feeling my life was out of control, I desperately reached for something I could control.
 That something was my food intake.
 Maybe I couldn’t control what was going on in my life, but I could control what I did and did not eat.
 It seems that most, when driven to this type of behavior, aren’t consciously aware of why.
 But I knew exactly why I was doing it and yet I felt powerless to stop it.

 Anorexia became many things to me – an attempt to control things in my life, a steady companion, something to do, and something to focus on so I could avoid feeling my emotions.
 It also became something that gripped me against my control, consumed my thoughts, drove my unhealthy behaviors and filled me with guilt and shame.